- How to apply for an Irish passport

-What evidence needs to be included to prove Irish citizenship for an Irish passport?
+How to prove Irish citizenship for an Irish passport

-The Irish State considers all those who were born on the isle of Ireland before 1 January 2005 to be an immediate Irish citizen.
-However, the Irish Embassy won’t just send you a passport and your certified documentation.
-You have to register and apply for this right.
-If you haven’t already, this may involve registering with the Foreign Births Register and seeking Irish Citizenship prior to progressing your Irish passport application.
+The Irish State considers all those who were born on the isle of Ireland before 1 January 2005 to be an Irish citizen.
+However, must register and apply to your nearest Irish Embassy if you live outside Ireland.

-Gaining citizenship through descent vastly differs from citizenship gained by naturalisation.
-In line with this fact, Irish citizens applying for a passport for the first time must submit the proper documentation that supports their existing status.
+Gaining citizenship through descent is different from citizenship gained by naturalisation.
+Irish citizens applying for a passport for the first time must submit the proper documentation that supports their existing status.

-Since proving identity is a key pillar in acquiring an Irish passport, it is crucial applicants send the correct evidence.
+Since proving identity is a key part of acquiring an Irish passport, it is crucial that applicants send the correct evidence.